VLSI-EDA/PoC/docs/UsingPoC/Simulation.rst

 .. seealso::

+   :doc:`PoC Configuration </UsingPoC/PoCConfiguration>`
+     See the Configuration page on how to configure PoC and your installed simulator tool chains.
+This is required to invoke the simulators.
    :doc:`Supported Simulators </WhatIsPoC/SupportedToolChains>`
      See the Intruction page for a list of supported simulators.
-   :doc:`PoC Configuration </QuickStart/Configuration>`
-     See the Configuration page on how to configure PoC and your installed simulator tool chains.
-This is required to invoke the simulators.

 Quick Example